tidb-incubator/TiBigData/README.md

 select * from test_tidb_type;
 ```

-If there are primary keys in tidb table, you can enable upsert mode by `SET SESSION tidb.upsert_mode_enable=true`.
-TiDB primary keys will be mapping as presto table properties `primary_keys`.
+If there is primary key in tidb table, you can enable upsert mode by `SET SESSION tidb.write_mode='upsert'`.
+TiDB primary key columns will be mapped as presto table property `primary_key`.

 ### Flink-TiDB-Connector